Event: Hell PitLore and Overview

 Token of Achievement

 Use the timer to gauge when to spend resources.
-It seems you can only have one power-up at a time, but the other one will linger on the floor (no power up lasts on the ground longer than the end of the round, but you can hold onto an equipped power through even the bonus round).
+You can only have one power-up at a time, but the other one will linger on the floor (no power up lasts on the ground longer than the end of the round, but you can hold onto an equipped power through even the bonus round).
+Heart and Shield power-ups are worth keeping until you really need them.
+The others you can use whenever.

 Consider builds that do well facing many mobs in rapid succession.
 The Barbarian/GWF is a great choice, because your at-wills are high damage and can deal both AoE and individual damage as needed.
 The rage gives survivability and you have some healing/mitigation powers.
 Powers that let you get away from red zones help too.